 This hair disorder most often occurs in the beard and neck areas of Black men with tightly curled hair who shave.
 It can also occur in women who shave, especially in the groin area, and anywhere hair is shaved or plucked.
 Each ingrown hair results in a tiny, mildly painful pimple with a barely visible hair curling into the center.
 Scarring can result.

 Doctors diagnose the disorder by its typical appearance.

-If inflammation is moderate to severe, doctors may give antibiotics taken by mouth.
-Benzoyl peroxide creams and retinoid creams can be helpful for people with mild or moderate cases but may irritate the skin.
+If inflammation is present but mild, doctors sometimes give low-potency corticosteroid or antibiotic creams that are applied directly to the inflamed area.
+Benzoyl peroxide creams and retinoid gels, liquids, or creams can be helpful for people with mild or moderate cases but may irritate the skin.

 The best preventive treatment is to stop shaving and allow the hair to grow.
 When the hairs are longer, they do not curl back and puncture the skin.

 Hair can be removed with a depilatory (a liquid or cream preparation that removes unwanted hair) because removing hairs chemically does not trigger the problem the way shaving does, although the chemicals often irritate the skin.
 Also, hair can be permanently removed with electrolysis or with laser treatment Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more .

 People who must shave should wet the area first and should shave in the same direction in which the hair grows.
 People should avoid shaving closely with multiple razor strokes.